Jonah Heim Player Props: Rangers vs. Astros

 Jonah Heim At The Plate

-- Among the qualifying batters in MLB action, he ranks 23rd in batting average, 54th in on-base percentage, and 28th in slugging.
+- Among qualified hitters, he ranks 27th in batting average, while his on-base percentage ranks 60th and he is 31st in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.